YoniGR94/Firefighter_wage_progres/US_cloth_mark.md

 df_fire$US_code<- as.character(unlist (lapply(df_fire$PUMA, AB)) )
 ```

-Here you can see the data splitted by year and states
+Here you can see the data divided by year and countries

 ``` r
 pres_yir<- table(df_fire$Year) #add to bar plot